 ICPAC’s regional forecasting systems, including quarterly, monthly, and weekly outlooks, continue to demonstrate the importance of investing in knowledge-based climate information systems at both national and regional levels.

-Dr. Ahmed Amdihun, Head of the Disaster Risk Management Unit at ICPAC, said anticipatory action must become central to regional preparedness efforts as climate shocks intensify across the region.
+Dr. Abdi Fidar – Acting Director (ICPAC) in his speech would emphasize that anticipatory action must become central to regional preparedness efforts as climate shocks intensify across the region.

 “We cannot negotiate with disasters, but when risks are predictable, and thresholds are met, anticipatory action must be the default, because delay costs lives and imperils livelihoods,” he said.